claranet/terraform-signalfx-detectors/docs/development.md

 Congratulations, you just created a working and minimal module!

-Now you can edit the yaml configuration files available in its `conf` directory and run again `make update-module` command everytime you want update the underlying code and documentation before to push your changes.
+Now you can edit the yaml configuration files available in its `conf` directory and run again `make update-module` command every time you want update the underlying code and documentation before to push your changes.

 For more information about the templates and their generator please check the [dedicated readme](../scripts/templates/README.md).
 You can find a full list of options for the detector template from the [values.yaml](../scripts/templates/values.yaml)